 Supplementary data to the paper: Obfuscation maximization-based decision-making: Theory, methodology and first empirical evidence

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/13292669
+DOI: 10.4121/13292669

 Datacite citation style: